matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 structures implemented widely, so further extensions can be debated, implemented, and tested with due care over time.

-As this data is stored only at the global level, it won't allow users to modify fields per-room, or track historical changes in profile fields.
+As this data is stored only at the global level, it won't allow users to modify fields per-room or track historical changes in profile fields.
 However, many users would struggle to track their own data across many rooms, and publishing state events for every field change could quickly become a heavy burden on servers and moderators.

-This proposal recommends future MSCs add certain fields to per-room member events when there is value in doing so - the current free-text fields added by this proposal are not considered to have this value.
+This proposal recommends future MSCs only add certain fields to per-room member events when there is explicit value in doing so — the current fields added by this proposal are not considered to have this value.

 This proposal also does not offer a method to "broadcast" to other users or homeservers that